roshanrai1304/pdf-pii-redactor/README.md

    - Identifies the primary language
    - Helps optimize PII detection for specific languages

-### Technical Choices
+### Technical Implementation

 #### PDF Processing with PyMuPDF (fitz)
-We chose PyMuPDF for PDF manipulation because it provides:
+We chose PyMuPDF for PDF manipulation because it provides robust text extraction, precise text search, true redaction capabilities, and excellent performance with large documents.
-- Robust text extraction capabilities
-- Precise text search and location functionality
-- True redaction capabilities (not just visual masking)
-- Excellent performance with large documents
-- Active maintenance and good documentation

 #### PII Detection with OpenAI API
-We leverage OpenAI's API for PII detection because:
-- It provides state-of-the-art natural language understanding
+We leverage OpenAI's API for PII detection because it provides state-of-the-art language understanding, identifies complex PII patterns, adapts to different languages, and offers high accuracy with minimal false negatives.
-- Can identify complex PII patterns that rule-based systems might miss
-- Adapts to different languages and contexts
-- Can be prompted to identify specific types of PII
-- Offers high accuracy with minimal false negatives

-#### Language Detection
-The system uses langdetect to:
-- Automatically identify document language
-- Support multilingual documents
-- Optimize PII detection prompts for specific languages

-#### Web Interface
+#### Processing Workflow
-The web interface is built with Flask, providing:
-- Simple file upload and processing
-- Model selection options
-- Secure file handling
-- Download of redacted documents

-### Implementation Details

-#### PII Detection Process
-1. Document text is extracted and segmented by page
-2. The language of the document is detected
+1. **Text Extraction & Language Detection**: Document text is extracted, segmented by page, and its language is detected
-3. Text segments are sent to OpenAI's API with a specialized prompt
+2. **PII Detection**: Text segments are sent to OpenAI's API with specialized prompts
-4. The API returns structured data identifying PII instances
-5. Results are processed to map PII to exact positions in the PDF

-#### Redaction Workflow
-1. For each identified PII instance:
-   - The exact location in the PDF is determined
-   - A redaction annotation is applied
+3. **Redaction Application**: For each identified PII instance, the exact location is determined and redaction is applied
-   - The text is permanently removed (not just visually masked)
-2. A new PDF is created with all redactions applied
+4. **Output Generation**: A new PDF is created with all redactions applied
-3. Statistics are collected on the redaction process

 #### Security Considerations
 - No PII data is stored between processing steps